 Gender expression: This is the way we present our gender, through our actions, clothing, demeanor, and more.
 How we choose to express our gender might be different than our assigned sex at birth or it may be the same.
-There's lots of room for flexibility and your gender expression can change frequently throughout your life.
+There's lots of room for flexibility and it's likely that your gender expression can change frequently throughout your life.